 \section{Introduction}

 Bulk-boundary correspondence, a milestone in condensed matter physics, refers to nontrivial bulk topological invariants associated with the system's eigenfunction corresponding to the emergence of edge states~\cite{su1980soliton,berry1984quantal,heeger1988solitons,zak1989berry,hasan2010colloquium,qi2011topological,bernevig2013topological,asboth2016short}.
-In the non-Hermitian crystal, where the non-Hermitian terms arise from their interaction with the environment, the non-reciprocal coupling reshapes such bulk-boundary correspondence by highlighting the role of boundary~\cite{hatano1996localization,lee2016anomalous,xiong2018,kunst2018biorthogonal,yao2018edge,zhou2026critical}.
-For example, the non-reciprocal coupling leads to the accumulation of bulk states at the boundary, called the non-Hermitian skin effect (NHSE)~\cite{longhi2019probing,kawabata2019symmetry,okuma2020,ashida2020non,zhang2022review,lin2023topological,wang2024amoeba,zeng2023radiation}, which alters the integral range of the allowed wavevector from the conventional Brillouin zone (BZ) to generalized Brillouin zone (GBZ) for the calculation of bulk topological invariants~\cite{yokomizo2019non,yao2018edge,yang2020non}.
+In the non-Hermitian crystals, where the non-Hermitian terms arise from their interaction with the environment, the nonreciprocal coupling reshapes such bulk-boundary correspondence by highlighting the role of the boundary~\cite{hatano1996localization,lee2016anomalous,xiong2018,kunst2018biorthogonal,yao2018edge,zhou2026critical}.
+For example, nonreciprocal coupling leads to the accumulation of bulk states at the boundary, called the non-Hermitian skin effect (NHSE)~\cite{longhi2019probing,kawabata2019symmetry,okuma2020,ashida2020non,zhang2022review,lin2023topological,wang2024amoeba,zeng2023radiation,wu2025hybrid,hu2025acoustic}, which alters the integral range of the allowed wave vector from the conventional Brillouin zone (BZ) to the generalized Brillouin zone (GBZ) for the calculation of bulk topological invariants~\cite{yokomizo2019non,yao2018edge,yang2020non}.
 Intriguingly, the non-Hermitian skin effect itself corresponds to nontrivial bulk spectral winding number, another kind of bulk-boundary correspondence associated with the system's eigenvalue~\cite{okuma2020,ding2022non,zhang2020correspondence,bergholtz2021exceptional,okuma2023non,yu2024non,yang2025inverse}.